 - Credit Unions chartered by the Federal Government or by the state in which the affiliate is located and in which shares are insured by National Credit Union Administration (NCUA).

-Other investments may be made which are consistent with provisions of the constitution of the affiliate.
-Because only banks and some credit unions are federally insured, and then only to a maximum amount, it is suggested that any investments with other than federally insured institutions be closely examined.
+Investments may be made if they are consistent with provisions of the constitution of the affiliate.
+The signers on the investment accounts should be the same officers who are authorized to sign checks.
+It is suggested that any investments with greater than federally issued limits or with other than federally insured institutions be closely monitored.

-Ownership of investments made through investment houses are normally evidenced by monthly statements, rather than actual certificates of shares or bonds.
-All investment manager reports and/or statements evidencing ownership of investments, dividends, activity or summary status reports must be retained in the affiliate’s files.
+Ownership of investments made through banks or brokerages are normally evidenced by monthly or quarterly statements.
+All investment reports and/or statements evidencing ownership of investments, dividends, activity or summary status reports must be retained in the affiliate’s files.

-It is recommended that petty cash funds established for affiliates, other than Councils, not exceed $100.00.
-For Councils, the amount should not exceed that amount considered necessary for normal operations.
-Expenditures from petty cash funds must be supported by receipts.
+It is recommended that petty cash funds established for affiliates, other than Councils and large locals, not exceed $100.00.
+Councils and large locals should not exceed that amount considered necessary for normal operations.
+Expenditures from petty cash funds must be supported by original receipts.

-Petty cash funds shall be reimbursed by check, for the amount expended since the previous reimbursement, at which time the receipts, vouchers, and listings of expenditures shall be submitted to the principal financial officer of the affiliate, who shall retain such records.
-No cash received shall ever be placed directly in any petty cash fund.
+Petty cash funds shall be replenished by check and only for the amount expended since the previous reimbursement.
+The receipts, vouchers, and listings of expenditures supporting the replenishment shall be submitted to the principal financial officer of the affiliate and retained as support of the check.
+No payments received should ever be placed directly in any petty cash fund.

-All checks issued to replenish petty cash funds must be made payable to the custodian of the petty cash.
-Petty cash checks are to be made out only in the amount of the funds being replenished for which proper documentation has been submitted as support for the reimbursement.
+All checks issued to replenish the petty cash fund are to be made payable to the custodian of the petty cash.
+Checks are to be made out only in the amount of the funds being replenished for which proper documentation has been submitted as support for the reimbursement.
 The petty cash custodian is responsible for accounting for the balance of petty cash as well as all funds disbursed from that account.
-Checks issued to persons other than the petty cash custodian are considered to be an advance of expenses, which must be supported by a valid expense report.